Student and Faculty Resources

 The University College offers individualized and interdisciplinary degrees for students seeking specialized areas of interest not traditionally offered by other colleges on the University of Memphis campus.
 Our faculty and staff strive to assist our students with the best degree choices to meet their unique academic and career goals.
 Our department also provides guidance with a variety of student resources that are integral components to student success.

 Students interested in pursuing an University College undergraduate degree must first complete our Declaration of Major form.
+To access this form, be sure to use the most current version of Chrome, Firefox, or Safari.

 Academic Advising is available in-person, by phone and web conference.
 Advisors provide guidance with degree plans, course choices, support services, career goals and a variety of other student needs.